radiant-ai-hub/docker-genai/install/rsm-msba-macos-arm.md

 Please bookmark this page in your browser for easy access in the future.
 You can also access the documentation page for your OS by typing h (+ Enter) in the launch menu.
 Note that the launch script can also be started from the command line (i.e., a bash terminal) and has several important arguments:

-* `launch -t 3.0.0` ensures a specific version of the docker container is used.
-Suppose you used version 3.0.0 for a project.
-Running the launch script with `-t 3.0.0` from the command line will ensure your code still runs, without modification, years after you last touched it!
+* `launch -t 0.1.0` ensures a specific version of the docker container is used.
+Suppose you used version 0.1.0 for a project.
+Running the launch script with `-t 0.1.0` from the command line will ensure your code still runs, without modification, years after you last touched it!
 * `launch -v ~/rsm-msba` will treat the `~/rsm-msba` directory on the host system (i.e., your macOS computer) as the home directory in the docker container.
 This can be useful if you want to setup a particular directory that will house multiple projects
-* `launch -d ~/project_1` will treat the `project_1` directory on the host system (i.e., your macOS computer) as the project home directory in the docker container.
-This is an additional level of isolation that can help ensure your work is reproducible in the future.
-This can be particularly useful in combination with the `-t` option as this will make a copy of the launch script with the appropriate `tag` or `version` already set.
-Simply double-click the script in the `project_1` directory and you will be back in the development environment you used when you completed the project
 * `launch -s` show additional output in the terminal that can be useful to debug any problems
 * `launch -h` prints the help shown in the screenshot below